DIY Barn Wood Mirror Frame

 Check out this simple weekend DIY barn wood mirror frame project.
 So super east and can be completed in a single day.
 Talk about a lot bang for a little buck.

 You may have seen this project several places.
-It has been linked at Saw Hub, for 27 Fun DIY Bandsaw Projects You Can Start Today (https://sawshub.com/fun-band-saw-projects/) and was chosen to be featured at Top Reveal on 2017’s Top 17 DIY Woodworking Projects ANYONE Can Do- Even You!!! (http://topreveal.com/elegant-bathroom-ideas).
+It has been linked at Saw Hub, for 27 Fun DIY Bandsaw Projects You Can Start Today, and was chosen to be featured at Top Reveal on 2017’s Top 17 DIY Woodworking Projects ANYONE Can Do- Even You!

 This was quick DIY project from the past weekend.
 Yes, I know it is more shiplap….
 I told you it was migrating all over my house.
-On this project we used the barn wood colored trim boards instead of the actual shiplap cut boards.
-Honestly, the last two projects of the Outdoor Fireplace (click to link) & Hallway Drop Zone (click to link) that we have done; this project is actually the perfect way to use up extra supplies you might have bought.
-For example too many trim boards during your fireplace project 🙂
+On this project we used the barn wood colored trim boards instead of the actual shiplap cut boards that we the last two projects the Great Room Fireplace & Hallway Drop Zone.
+This project is actually the perfect way to use up extra supplies you might have bought and not used, for example too many trim boards during your fireplace project 🙂 LOL

-So as you can see we have the standard install builder grade flat sheet mirrors.
-They provide no character or interest to the space, but I do like the size.
-They reflect a lot of light which makes our bathroom seem much larger.
-I could easily rip them down and put fun individual framed ones; but because of the scale of the bathroom along with length of the vanities I felt incorporating smaller framed mirrors would not read as well as the larger mirrors do.
-So the decision was made to frame them out.
-We did this same technique in our previous home and loved the outcome.
+So as you can see we have the standard install builder grade, flat sheet mirrors.
+They provide no character or interest to this space at all, but I do like the size.
+They reflect a lot of light which makes our bathroom seem much larger so I do want to keep them.
+I could easily rip them down and put fun individual framed ones; but because of the scale of the bathroom along with length of the vanities I felt that incorporating smaller framed mirrors would just not read as well as the larger mirrors do for this space.
+So we made the decision to frame them out, we have done this same technique in our previous home and loved the outcome.

-We measured the length and height of each mirror and decided in keeping with our rustic theme, we would blunt cut or square cut the boards instead of mitering the corners together.
-I personally felt like to miter cut the corners were a little to traditional and formal for my current home.
-Our previous home was a traditional style, brick home so it warrented miter cut corners, but we built our new home to the feel of a modern farmhouse.
+First we measured the length and height of each mirror.
+Deciding to keep with our rustic theme, we would be blunt cutting or the boards instead of using a fancy miter cut for the corners.
+I personally felt like to miter cut the corners was just a little to traditional and formal for the look we are trying to achive.
+Our previous home was a very traditional style, brick home so it warrented miter cut corners, but we built our new home to the feel of a modern industiral style farmhouse.
 In the spirit of a farm house we opted for simpler cuts, which my husband was thrilled about, it made the project much easier for him.

 On to our next project be the first to know what the Gainer’s are up too!!!
-Sign up for newsletter about upcoming posts.
+Sign up for our monthly newsletter about upcoming posts.